bluesky-social/pds/SANDBOX.md

 📣 This is a sandbox version of a **public broadcast protocol** - please do not share sensitive information.

 🤝 Help each other out!
-Respond to issues & discussions, chat in Matrix/Discord, etc.
+Respond to issues & discussions, chat in [Matrix](https://matrix.to/#/%23bluesky-dev:matrix.org) or the community-run [Discord](https://discord.gg/3srmDsHSZJ), etc.